ligolang/ligo/gitlab-pages/docs/tutorials/getting-started/getting-started.md

   Once, you've done it, you are ready to make your first smart-contract

-## Install the tezos tools
+## Install the Tezos tools

-  To deploy your smart-contract on the network and to test it, you will need to use a tezos client.
+  To deploy your smart-contract on the network and to test it, you will need to use a Tezos client.

-  * On GNU/linux, the simplest way to get tezos-client is through opam using `opam install tezos`. alternatives are avaliable [here](https://tezos.gitlab.io/introduction/howtoget.html)
+  * On GNU/Linux, the simplest way to get tezos-client is through opam using `opam install tezos`. alternatives are available [here](https://tezos.gitlab.io/introduction/howtoget.html)

-  * On MacOsX, the sowtfare is distributed through a [brew](https://brew.sh/) formula with `brew install tezos`.
+  * On MacOsX, the software is distributed through a [brew](https://brew.sh/) formula with `brew install tezos`.

 # Building a smart-contract.

 In this section and the following one we will use a simple smart-contract that is present as example on our webide.
 We will cover the ligo language and smart-contract development in the following tutorials.

 First, create a `ligo_tutorial` folder on your computer.
 Then download and put the contract in this folder.
-It is availiable in [Pascaligo](https://gitlab.com/ligolang/ligo/-/raw/dev/src/test/contracts/increment.ligo), [Cameligo](https://gitlab.com/ligolang/ligo/-/raw/dev/src/test/contracts/increment.mligo), [Reasonligo](https://gitlab.com/ligolang/ligo/-/raw/dev/src/test/contracts/increment.religo) and [Jsligo](https://gitlab.com/ligolang/ligo/-/raw/dev/src/test/contracts/increment.jsligo)
+It is available in [Pascaligo](https://gitlab.com/ligolang/ligo/-/raw/dev/src/test/contracts/increment.ligo), [Cameligo](https://gitlab.com/ligolang/ligo/-/raw/dev/src/test/contracts/increment.mligo), [Reasonligo](https://gitlab.com/ligolang/ligo/-/raw/dev/src/test/contracts/increment.religo) and [Jsligo](https://gitlab.com/ligolang/ligo/-/raw/dev/src/test/contracts/increment.jsligo)

-In the following, we consider that you are using the Cameligo contract, simply change the extension (`.mligo` for cameligo, `.ligo` for pascaligo, `.religo` for reasonligo, `.jsligo`) in case you use another one.

-Open your editor in the folder and the file in the editor. you should have this code

 <Syntax syntax="pascaligo">

+Open your editor in the folder and the file `increment.ligo` in the editor.
+You should have this code

 ```pascaligo test-ligo group=a
 type storage is int